Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Indiana Stats and Trends

-- Indiana's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Indiana's games this season have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- The Hoosiers put up 22.3 points per game, comparable to the 20.5 the Buckeyes give up.
+- The Hoosiers rack up 22.3 points per game, comparable to the 20.5 the Buckeyes allow.

-- Indiana is 1-2 against the spread and 2-1 overall in games when it records more than 20.5 points.
+- Indiana is 1-2 against the spread and 2-1 overall when the team records more than 20.5 points.

 - The Hoosiers have turned the ball over one more time (12 total) than the Buckeyes have forced a turnover (11) this season.